Sami Shah: Stand-up

 When in Western Australia, Shah travelled around the state doing comedy gigs, and he later made a name for himself poking fun at his adopted town at the biggest comedy festivals in the country.

-In 2013 he won Best Local Act at the Perth International Comedy Festival and in 2016 Best Comedy WA 2016 Fringe World.
+In 2013, he won Best Local Act at the Perth International Comedy Festival; in 2016, he won Best Comedy WA 2016 Fringe World.
 He appeared at the 2019 Melbourne International Comedy Festival.